Asparagus is a versatile vegetable that's also incredibly easy and quick to cook. Follow our simple guide to cooking perfect asparagus every time.

 - Cook in an oven pre-heated for 200C for 15 -20 mins.
 Jessica suggests adding asparagus “to your regular roasted veg tray 20mins before the cooking has finished so it still keeps some bite”.

 You can also add other flavours to your roasted asparagus.
 GoodtoKnow Food Editor Samuel Goldsmith likes to take his roasted asparagus a step further by sprinkling it with a novel ingredient.
 Samuel says “I like to roast it and then cover it in bacon dust – finely chopped bacon.”
-Or if he has vegetarian friends round he opts for roasting it with more veggie-friendly “garlic cloves and lemon halves” to bring out the lovely fresh flavour.
+Or if he has vegetarian friends around he opts for roasting it with more veggie-friendly “garlic cloves and lemon halves” to bring out the lovely fresh flavour.

 Griddled asparagus is one of our favourite ways to cook it as it retains the crunch and is delicious both hot and cold.
 You can either use a griddle pan on the hob or for a lovely smokey flavour take your asparagus outside to the BBQ.